johannesbottcher/titlepageExamples/README.md

 has to match.

 A titlepage, not to be confused with a cover, is somehow static.
-It often needs special formatting, to follow some university requirements.
+It often needs special formatting (especially margins), to follow some university requirements.
 It is possible to change the page layout just for the titlepage, but it isn't worth the trouble.
 It is much easier to simply generate the titlepage in an extra document and include